schollz/find-lf/README.md

 ## 3. Classify locations using Pi cluster

 After the cluster is up in running, you need to do learning.
 Take a smart phone and identify its mac address, something like `AA:BB:CC:DD:EE:FF`.
 Take your phone to a location.
-Then, on a computer, use `python3 cluster.py -u AA:BB:CC:DD:EE:FF -l location` where `location` is where your phone is.
-When you are done, use `python3 cluster.py track`. *This is important!* This turns off learning, and otherwise you'll be mixing signals for locations.
-Alternatively, you can activate learning/tracking directly from [the find-lf website](https://lf.internalpositioning.com).
+Then activate the find-lf server to do learning either by switching on [the find-lf website](https://lf.internalpositioning.com) or running `python3 cluster.py -u AA:BB:CC:DD:EE:FF -l location`.

+*This is important!* Before moving to a new location, make sure to turn off learning by switching to tracking.
+Activate this on the find-lf server using the [the find-lf website](https://lf.internalpositioning.com) or use `python3 cluster.py track`.

-Repeat this step for as many locations as you want.
+Repeat these steps for as many locations as you want.

 ## 4. Track all the cellphones!

-Now you are all set to track!
-On the hub computer, run `python3 cluster.py track` and goto see your tracking at https://ml.internalpositioning.com.
+Now just go to https://ml.internalpositioning.com and login using your group name to see tracking of all the phones!

+You can also track a single phone using https://ml.internalpositioning.com/GROUP/dashboard?user=AA:BB:CC:DD:EE:FF.

 # License

 Copyright 2015-2017 Zack Scholl.
 All rights reserved.
 Use of this source code is governed by a AGPL license that can be found in the LICENSE file.